elebras1/EbookVerse/README.md

 ## Core Features

-- propose a selection of 6 random books and display the books in descending order.
+- Propose a selection of 6 random books and display the books in descending order.
 - A chat room.
 - Search books by name, author or genre.
 - Display all the information of a book (title, authors, descriptions, genres, date of publication) and links to download the book.